paige71/Transportation-Management-System-WPF-XAML/README.md

 # Transportation-Management-System-C-WPF-XAML

 # Log In
-  - connects to MySql database for log in credentials
+  - connects to MySql database for log in credentials and tables
   - used regular expression for validation

 # Admin